 Worksheet and image from Denna’s Ideas

 To celebrate Guatemala’s independence day we usually make some of our favorite Guatemalan traditional dishes.
-Here are some traditional Guatemalan recipes that you can try.
+My kids specially love to make traditional Guatemalan candy or try new delicious Guatemalan desserts.
+Here are some other traditional Guatemalan recipes that you can try.

 Traditional Guatemalan Recipes